pathus90/lifeproject/README.md

 ***The Life Project Creator*** (we really need a cool acronym...) is a about helping people to help people!

 Sounds great right?
 We love good catch phrases.
-So, what we are trying to build here is a **online platform** that helps social workers, parents, medical caretakers, ect take care of **autistic people**.
+So, what we are trying to build here is an **online platform** that helps social workers, parents, medical caretakers, ect take care of **autistic people**.

 ## What does that mean?